 • Pandas

 Learning for free online in this class takes about six weeks to finish.
 It includes rich learning content and interactive quizzes.
-Industry professionals teach the course, so you get practical insights about data analysis processes.
+Industry experts teach the course, so you get practical insights into data analysis processes.

 13. Stanford University’s Game Theory